Skip to main content

 CLI

-# List paying customers sorted by revenue
+# List paying customers inactive for 30 days

-outlit customers list --billing-status PAYING --sort mrr
+outlit customers list --billing-status PAYING --no-activity-in 30d

 # Get a customer profile with timeline

-outlit customers get acme.com --include users,revenue,timeline
+outlit customers get acme.com --include users,revenue,recentTimeline

 # Natural language search